mindyouragents/mindyouragents.github.io/_posts/2025-07-04-simple-mcp-server-configured-with-claude-desktop.markdown

 ### ✅ Claude config for `stdio`

-This is when the MCP server is running on the same machine as the Claude client.
+This is when the MCP server is running on the same machine as the MCP client.

 Point `command` to the `python` in your `.venv`.
 On powershell you get the python path using command `(Get-Command python).Path`, assuming your `.venv` is active.
 Point `args` to the absolute path of the `main.py` file.